quetiapine fumarate film-coated tablets

 Tell your doctor if you have or have had any of the following medical conditions:

-- heart or blood vessel problems or a family history of heart or blood vessel problems including low blood pressure, stroke, problems with your circulation, or any condition that affects blood flow to the brain, or a history of heart attack or the way your heart beats
+- heart or blood vessel problems or a family history of heart or blood vessel problems including high or slow blood pressure, stroke, problems with your circulation, or any condition that affects blood flow to the brain, or a history of heart attack or the way your heart beats

 - liver problems